 Among the many effects of global warming on the World as we know it, the alteration of climatic patterns might bring an increase in the occurrence of landslides throughout the world.
-From temperate to tropical regions, where most of population currently lives, we are experiencing more extreme climatic conditions: more hurricanes and tornadoes, hotter summers and, paradoxically, colder and harsher winters.
-The increase in frequency of extreme rainfall events can be directly correlated to an increase of landslides frequency.
+From temperate to tropical regions, where most of the population currently lives, we are experiencing more extreme climatic conditions: more hurricanes and tornadoes, hotter summers and, paradoxically, colder and harsher winters.
+The increase in the frequency of extreme rainfall events can be directly correlated to an increase in landslides frequency.

 In a recently published study on the journal “Science of the Total Environment”, Stefano Luigi Gariano and his coauthors of the Italian Research Council and the Euro-Mediterranean Center on Climate Change (CMCC), predict an astonishing +45.7% average increase of rainfall-induced landslides, with up to +80.2% average increase in the impact on the population by 2050, in their case-study region – the beautiful Calabria region in Italy – using pessimistic but, sadly, reasonable global climatic models.